VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

   # match is an optional filter for incoming samples to aggregate.
   # It can contain arbitrary Prometheus series selector
   # according to https://docs.victoriametrics.com/keyConcepts.html#filtering .
-  # If match is missing, then all the incoming samples are aggregated.
+  # If match isn't set, then all the incoming samples are aggregated.
 - match: 'http_request_duration_seconds_bucket{env=~"prod|staging"}'

   # interval is the interval for the aggregation.